Brillouin zone folding method for quasiperiodic superconductivity in multilayer systems: application to electronic structure and optical responses: Formalism

-In the above equation, the momentum is shifted as $\boldsymbol{k}_1 \to \boldsymbol{k}_1 +\sum_{\alpha}m_{1,\alpha}\boldsymbol{b}_{1,\alpha}$, which we call the BZ folding.
-In the extended momentum space picture (left panel in Fig. \ref{fig : BZfolding}), the states with the same momenta in the two layers are connected with the interlayer hopping [Eq~(\ref{eq : interlayer coupling momentum})].
-In contrast, in the BZ folding method, we fold back the momenta into the BZ of each layer and consider only the crystal momentum within the BZ on each layer (right panel in Fig. \ref{fig : BZfolding}).
-In this picture, an electron with crystal momentum $\boldsymbol{k}_2$ can hop to multiple $k$ points in the BZ for the other layer, indicating the breaking of the crystal momentum conservation.
+The above expression includes the fermion operators outside the first BZ, and corresponds to the extended momentum space picture as illustrated in the left panel in Fig.~\ref{fig : BZfolding}.
+In the extended momentum space picture, the states with the same momenta in the two layers are connected with the interlayer hopping [Eq.~(\ref{eq : interlayer coupling momentum})].
+In contrast, in the BZ folding method, we fold back the momenta into the BZ of each layer and consider only the crystal momentum within the BZ on each layer (right panel in Fig.~\ref{fig : BZfolding}).
+In this picture, an electron with crystal momentum $\boldsymbol{k}_2$ can hop to multiple k-points in the BZ for the other layer, indicating the breaking of the crystal momentum conservation.
+Using the interlayer coupling modeled above and $\hat{H}_l = \sum_{\boldsymbol{k}_l \in \mathrm{BZ}_l} \sum_{\sigma_l,\sigma_l^\prime} \hat{c}_{l,\boldsymbol{k}_l,\sigma_l}^\dagger h_{l,\boldsymbol{k}_l,\sigma_l\sigma_l^\prime}\hat{c}_{l,\boldsymbol{k}_l,\sigma_l^\prime}$, we can also reconstruct the Hamiltonian in Eq.~(\ref{eq : original bilayer ham}) as